 Statement Of Faith

-Faith Theological Seminary and Christian Collage considers certain truths as being fundamental to an understanding of and a relationship to the one true and living God.
+Faith Theological Seminary and Christian College considers certain truths as being fundamental to an understanding of and a relationship to the one true and living God.
 The courses provided will help Christians with many different levels of need: from the beginning student building a basic foundation to the seasoned minister advancing his study, proficiency, and academic standing in the ministerial community.
 The institution exists to train Christian ministers, workers and lay people to effectively carry the Gospel message of Jesus Christ to their generation.

 Because we are so international, students arrive from many walks of life with widely varying beliefs, values and attitudes.
 The college/seminary staff work individually and together, under the guidance of the Holy Spirit, to help each student correct his or her own inconsistencies and problems, rather than demanding detailed conformity to an outward standard.
 We do hold to the following truths of Christianity.